💌 Love Philly? Sign up for the free Billy Penn newsletter to get everything you need to know about Philadelphia, every day.

 What’s better than one ice cream shop in Old City?
 Two!
 The Berleys added a second storefront with a slate of unique offerings, including the namesake “Keystone Bar.”
 Fashioned to order, they’re dipped in chocolate made from beans roasted next door.
 Also on tap: soft-serve custard.
 112 Market St.

-It looked like this family-owned creamery would be a goner when rents got too high at the Rittenhouse location, where it had held sugar-fueled court since 1989.
-But it successfully relaunched in Midtown Village, and also now has a presence at the Bourse Food Hall.
-Look for candy, frozen yogurt and pastries along with the scoops.
-1315 Walnut St. & 111 S. Independence Mall E.
+It looked like this family-owned creamery would’ve been a goner when rents got too high at the Rittenhouse location, where it had held sugar-fueled court since 1989.
+But it successfully relaunched in Midtown Village, and now churns out banana splits and thick milkshakes on South Street and in the Bourse.
+Some added bonuses: Dairy-free options, vegan ice cream pie, and even macarons.
+1109 Walnut St. ; 111 S. Independence Mall E.; 538 South St.

 Owner Jen Satinsky is a former pastry chef, so no surprise her gourmet cookie-wrapped ice cream sandwiches are a hit.
 But the French-style cream inside is special too, made with organic milk from a pastured-cow dairy just 35 miles away.
 Expect flavors that change with the season, also available in pints, cups and cones.
 9 W. Girard Ave.

 After this gourmet paletta shop closed its Rittenhouse Square outpost during the pandemic, its West Philly flagship location expanded to become a mecca of sweet treats — think creamy popsicles, aromatic ice cream scoops, and a rotating cast of ice cream sandwiches (the latter two courtesy of Weckerly’s).
 Ice cream flavors are on constant rotation, but you can count on a wide selection of pops, from a matcha concoction stuffed with bits of mochi to one patterned after mango sticky rice.
 265 S. 44th St.